Law Clerk Program

 |Curriculum Vitae:||LastName, FirstName - CV||Smith, Alex - CV|

 |Copies of transcripts:||LastName, FirstName - Transcript 1 (Transcript 2, Transcript 3, etc., if there is more than one transcript)||Smith, Alex - Transcript 1

 Smith, Alex - Form

 The official law school transcripts MUST be sent directly by the University, at the following address:

 301 Wellington Street

-The Judges of the Court will conduct interviews during the week of March 4, 2013.
-Candidates to be interviewed will be advised by e-mail or telephone and should include in their materials an address, e-mail address and telephone number where they can be reached or a message can be left during the day.
-All hiring will be completed by April 1, 2013.
-Unsuccessful interviewees will be advised by April 1, 2013, or as soon as possible thereafter.
+Subject to any changes, the judges of the Court will conduct all interviews by Skype during the week of March 1, 2021.
+Applicants to be interviewed will be advised by e-mail or telephone.
+Applicants should therefore include in their materials an address, e-mail address and telephone number where they can be reached or a message can be left during the day.
+All hiring will be completed by March 23, 2021.
+Unsuccessful interviewees will be advised by March 23, 2021, or as soon as possible thereafter.